evtukhov/twitch/README.md

 Go to the dist/app.js select RAW js code and copy it.
 On the iOS device in Safari Browser create [Twitch](https://m.twitch.tv) bookmark.

-After go to the bookmarks find this Twitch bookmark and click it to edit.
+Go to the bookmarks, find created Twitch bookmark and click it to edit.

-In field address type:
+In address field type:

 ```
 javascript:[raw code selected from dist/app.js]